talapkapetra/neuron-project/README.md

 Mann-Whitney U test was used for pairweis comparison of data collected before and after the compression correction.

 Outliers were removed only in case of vesicle data.
- - The main objective of the whole project to get morphometric details of each synapses of the dendrites.
+ - The main objective of the whole project was to get morphometric details of each synapses of the dendrites.
 Therefore, in case of synapse and bouton data, I always presented all, only those were removed, where the segmentation and 3D reconstruction was not complete for some reasons.
- - In case of vesicle data, ~10-30 vesicle belonged to one synapse and vesicle dataset was only used for the compression correction statistics.
+ - In case of vesicle data, ~10-30 vesicles belonged to one synapse and vesicle dataset was only used for the compression correction statistics.
 Therefore, here was reasonable to omit outliers before statistics.

 bouton